How To Achieve An Accounts Payable Paperless Workflow

 Even if there is not a workflow in place, three-way matching allows users to search for a PO number, a time frame, or a check number and see all of the related documents.

 The general ledger is the core of any company’s accounting system.
-It is used to compile balance sheets and income statements which are two key financial statements for any organization.
+It is used to compile balance sheets and income statements which are two key financial statements for any organisation.
 The GL contains user-defined account codes and a listing of the account names known as a chart of accounts, or COA.
 The process of classifying a transaction is referred to GL coding and when done manually, requires a lot of time.

 Software solutions take the guesswork out of the process so there are no more manual coding errors or trying to find the right personnel to code new invoices.
 Basic software solutions give you a field where GL codes can be entered or selected from a drop-down list.
 More advanced solutions, such as PurchaseControl can automatically populate GL codes based on vendor or invoice categories.It’s also possible to use the static GL code or require the GL code to be entered upon approval and then auto-populate amounts against the GL code.